VILLASframework/documentation/docs/node/nodes/exec.md

 ### exec (string|array)

-The program which should be execed in the sub-process.
+The program which should be executed in the sub-process.

 The options is passed to the system shell for execution.